-Fractional Real Estate Investing with Realbricks Fractional real estate investing with Realbricks aims to change this narrative, and open up the front doors of this investment model preserved for the wealthy.
-Now anyone is able to get involved in the real estate market with a minimum investment of $100 with shares selling at $10/share.
+Fractional real estate investing with Realbricks aims to change this narrative, and open up the front doors of this investment model preserved for the wealthy.
+Now anyone is able to get involved in the real estate market with as little as $100.
 Prime real estate locations are selected and approved by our experienced and vetted team.

 1. Capital Requirements